DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

     ╘══════════╧══════════╛
     ```

+At this point we have a running VIRL simulation, NSO installed and running, and we're ready to get started.

 The last step is for us to be working in the correct virtualenv where we have the proper packages installed.
 ```
 source venv/bin/activate
 ```

+!!! info "If you have multiple sessions, or you disconnect from the devbox, you will need to re-run this command"

 ???+ example "Output"
     ```